amarpan/how-to-write-a-README/README.md

 </p>

 <p>
-Thus, today we'll provide you with the copy and paste-able code to quickly make and set up an uber-presentable project README.
+Thus, today we'll provide you with the copy and paste-able code to quickly set up a README that will impress your classmates, instructors, and potential employers.
 </p>